 The integrated business model has allowed Telkom to successfully diversify its income streams away from the declining fixed line voice business and positions the company well as a convergent telecom operator.
 Convergent offerings allow the company to serve a wider range of customers and to provide bundled packages with opportunities to upsell and increase customer loyalty.

-Nevertheless revenue growth has been slow over the past few years, at an average rate of just 1.3% per year from financial year ending March 2017 to March 2021 and for the six months ending September 2021, revenue declined by 0.5% from the same period a year earlier.
-Moody's adjusted EBITDA is only 0.7% higher for the twelve months ending September 2021 than it was in March 2017.
-This slow growth is driven by the combination of continued decline of Telkom's fixed voice service, some cyclicality in the BCX business and a highly competitive and relatively mature mobile market in South Africa that makes it difficult to grow this business faster than the fixed voice business is declining.
+Nevertheless, revenue growth has been slow over the past five years, at an average rate of just 0.9% per year from financial year ending March 2017 to March 2022 and for the six months ending September 2022, revenue declined by 0.7% from the same period a year earlier.
+Moody's adjusted EBITDA is 6% lower for the twelve months ending September 2022 than it was in March 2018.
+This slow revenue growth and decline in profitability is driven by the combination of continued decline of Telkom's fixed voice service, some cyclicality in the BCX business and a highly competitive and relatively mature mobile market in South Africa that makes it difficult to grow this business faster than the fixed voice business is declining.

-Exhibit 5 Evolution of Telkom's revenue mix 2013 to 2021
+Evolution of Telkom's revenue mix from financial year 2013 to financial year 2022